euwbah/musescore-xen-tuner/README.md

 🟡 E.g. the fingering `19.` will cause a note to be tuned to the 19th harmonic of the [current reference note](#6-change-reference-pitch).
 You can also use JavaScript expressions like `Math.sqrt(19).`.

+> [!TIP]
-> 🟠 If you regularly use this feature and do not require normal fingerings on your scores, you can set `var REQUIRE_PERIOD_AFTER_FINGERING_RATIO = false;` at around line 100 of `fns.js`.
+> If you regularly use this feature and do not require fingerings on your scores (as how they normally should be used), you can set `var REQUIRE_PERIOD_AFTER_FINGERING_RATIO = false;` at around line 100 of `fns.js`.
 This will make all fingering text function as a JI ratio/harmonic by default, without the need for a period at the end &mdash; making your scores slightly neater.
 >
 > Of course, this will also make normal fingering numbers act as otonal harmonics, so you should be careful.

+> [!WARNING]
-> ⚠️ This is not a replacement for accidentals.
-Fingering annotations do not carry over noteheads unlike accidentals.
+> This is not a replacement for accidentals.
+Fingering annotations do not persist until the barline unlike accidentals.
 See [secondary accidentals](#advanced-secondary-accidentals) if you want a way to sporadically apply certain higher-limit accidentals that behave like accidentals.

 ### 3. Fingerings to denote cent offsets